n8agrin/pres-react/PITCHME.md

 };
 ```

-JSX is a simple way to express what a UI should look like.
-It is an expression, because it is converted to Javascript, which allows the programmer to do interesting things.
-It is not a template, and thus does not belong in its own file.
+JSX is a simple way to express UI.
+It is an expression, which allows a programmer to do interesting things.
+It is not a template, and is not defined in its own file.

 ---
 ## React Lifecycle